No Products in the Cart

 This is perhaps one of the simplest and easiest breathing techniques.
 All you have to do is lie down in a comfortable position and take slow, deep breaths.
 Inhale slowly and gently with your nose, exhale gently with your mouth, and count the breaths.
 You can either count each breath or each cycle of breathing in and out.

-Bud Winter (An American track and field coach) developed this technique during the Second World War to help the U.S. Navy Pre-Flight School pilots fall asleep in under 120 seconds, hence the name Military method.
+Bud Winter (an American track and field coach) developed this technique during the Second World War to help the U.S. Navy Pre-Flight School pilots fall asleep in under 120 seconds, hence the name Military Method.
 This method includes taking a deep breath and relaxing your facial muscles, including your mouth.
 Then, work your way down to your shoulders and arms, drop your shoulders, and sink into the bed.
-Slowly moving your way down, focus on one part at a time and relax them all.
+Slowly move your way down, focus on one part at a time, and relax them all.

 This breathing method was developed by Dr. Andrew Weil and is based on pranayama exercises.
 To begin this, first place the tip of your tongue against the roof of your mouth, behind the front two teeth.
 The position of the tongue remains the same during the entire procedure.